kubedb/docs/docs/guides/mariadb/clustering/galera-cluster/index.md

   phase: Running
 ```

-## Connect with MySQL database
+## Connect with MariaDB database

 KubeDB operator has created a new Secret called `my-group-auth` **(format: {mysql-object-name}-auth)** for storing the password for `mysql` superuser.
-This secret contains a `username` key which contains the **username** for MySQL superuser and a `password` key which contains the **password** for MySQL superuser.
+This secret contains a `username` key which contains the **username** for MariaDB superuser and a `password` key which contains the **password** for MariaDB superuser.

-If you want to use an existing secret please specify that when creating the MySQL object using `spec.authSecret.name`.
+If you want to use an existing secret please specify that when creating the MariaDB object using `spec.authSecret.name`.
 While creating this secret manually, make sure the secret contains these two keys containing data `username` and `password` and also make sure of using `root` as value of `username`.
 For more details see [here](/docs/guides/mysql/concepts/mysql.md#specdatabasesecret).

 Now, you can connect to this database from your terminal using the `mysql` user and password.